Biting Fly Facts & Information

 Biting Midges

-Since they rarely grow larger than 1/32 of an inch long, biting midges easily get into houses through window and door screens.
+Since they rarely grow larger than 1/32 of an inch long, biting midges, also called no-see-ums, easily get into houses through window and door screens.
 This ability makes them one of the most pervasive flies that bite.

 Biting midges are biting flies commonly found near the coast.
 Larvae thrive in mud and can sometimes be seen swimming freely in infested waters.
 Larval biting midges pupate at the water’s edge or on floating sticks and leaves.
 They breed in salt marsh areas.
 Biting midges are susceptible to air currents and emerge most commonly on still days.